 LocalStack MCP Server

-A Model Context Protocol server that provides tools to manage your LocalStack container and other assorted related tasks, to simplify local cloud development and testing.
-The LocalStack MCP Server provides simplified integration between Model Context Protocol-compatible apps and your local AWS development environment, enabling secure and direct communication with LocalStack's assortment of various features.
+A Model Context Protocol (MCP) server that provides tools to manage and interact with your LocalStack for AWS container for simplified local cloud development and testing.
+The LocalStack MCP Server provides simplified integration between MCP-compatible apps and your local LocalStack for AWS development environment, enabling secure and direct communication with LocalStack's emulated services and additional developer experience features.

 This server eliminates custom scripts and manual LocalStack management with direct access to:

-- Start, stop, restart, and monitor LocalStack container status with built-in auth.
+Start, stop, restart, and monitor LocalStack for AWS container status with built-in auth.

-- Parse logs, catch errors, and auto-generate IAM policies from violations.
+Parse logs, catch errors, and auto-generate IAM policies from violations. (requires active license)

-- Inject chaos faults and network effects into LocalStack to test system resilience.
+Inject chaos faults and network effects into LocalStack to test system resilience. (requires active license)

-- Manage LocalStack state snapshots via Cloud Pods for development workflows.
+Manage LocalStack state snapshots via Cloud Pods for development workflows. (requires active license)

 Tools Reference